dsteves28/CyberSecurity-Bootcamp/16. Penetration Testing/README.md

 - The vulnerability is SMB 3 (Samba)
   - This vulnerability may allow an attacker to upload a shared library, then have the server load and execute it.
 Completely impacts the CIA triad (system files being shared, loss of system protection, and total shutdown of affected source).

-- A **mitigation** solution would be updating the sever and require authentication of all users.
+- A **mitigation** solution would be updating the server and require authentication of all users.